gcalderone/Gnuplot.jl/README.md

 Julia function.
 As you can see there is not much more to know before starting *gnuplotting*!

-Clearly, the **Gnuplot.jl** hides much more under the hood.
-The documentation for each of this function can be retrieved with the `@doc` macro or by typing `?` in the REPL followed by the function name.
+Clearly, the **Gnuplot.jl** package hides much more under the hood.

 Now let's discuss some more advanced usage: fit the data (with gnuplot) and overplot the results.
 ``` Julia
 const gp = Gnuplot  # use an alias for the package name to quickly
                     # access non exported symbols.

 # Define the fitting function and set guess param.
 gp.cmd("f(x) = a * sin(b + c*x); a = 1; b = 1; c = 1;")